 We now prove the claim.
-The continuation maps act as $SH^{-*}(W)\to SH_{*+1}(W)$ and factor through the energy zero part $H_{n+*}(W;R)\to H^{n-*-1}(W;R)$.
-Since the homology and cohomology of $W$ are supported in degrees $0,\dots,n$, these maps can only be nonzero in degrees $*=-1,0$.
+The continuation map acts as $SH^{-*}(W)\to SH_{*+1}(W)$ and it factors through the energy zero part $H_{n+*}(W)\to H^{n-*-1}(W)$.
+Since the homology and cohomology of $W$ are supported in degrees $0,\dots,n$, this map can only be nonzero in degrees $*=-1,0$.
 We are thus left to consider the two maps

-The condition $H^{n-1}(W;R)=0$ ensures the vanishing of the second map.
-This condition also implies that $\Hom_R(H_{n-1}(W;R),R)$ vanishes.
-Indeed, this group is a surjective image of $H^{n-1}(W;R)$ by the universal coefficient theorem (this uses that $R$ is a principal ideal domain).
-On the other hand, by the condition of $R$-essentiality the Morse differential $\p:MC_n(W;R)\to MC_{n-1}(W;R)$ is zero, hence $H_{n-1}(W;R)$ is free.
-The vanishing of $\Hom_R(H_{n-1}(W;R),R)$ is therefore equivalent to the vanishing of $H_{n-1}(W;R)$, and this ensures the vanishing of the first map. \end{proof}
+The condition $H^{n-1}(W)=0$ ensures the vanishing of the second map.
+This condition also implies that $\Hom_R(H_{n-1}(W),R)$ vanishes.
+Indeed, this group is a surjective image of $H^{n-1}(W)$ by the universal coefficient theorem (this uses that $R$ is a principal ideal domain).
+On the other hand, by the condition of $R$-essentiality the Morse differential $\p:MC_n(W)\to MC_{n-1}(W)$ is zero, hence $H_{n-1}(W)$ is free.
+The vanishing of $\Hom_R(H_{n-1}(W),R)$ is therefore equivalent to the vanishing of $H_{n-1}(W)$, and this ensures the vanishing of the first map. \end{proof}